15 August 2010

 In the same way, in NONE of these books by former Muslims have I read about a Muslim who became a follower of Isa (Yeshua, Jesus) and then remained in traditional Islam.
 Rather, by following Isa, they realized that they had left their old anti-Christ Islam behind.
 As the number of former-Muslim followers of Isa increases, hopefully there will be a corresponding movement among them to give birth to new Arab, Hausa, Javanese, Persian, and other ethnic expressions of mainstream Christianity which are not considered part of mainstream Islam.
 It is VERY hard to see how one could become a follower of Isa and still remain a Muslim without totally violating one's integrity or resorting to deception.

 Regarding the Jewish holidays, or feasts, that Messianic Jews still celebrate — practically all of them, except for Hanukkah, are first and foremost BIBLICAL feasts, not JEWISH feasts.
-In the Old Testament, they are sometimes referred to as Yahweh's feasts, not the Jews' feasts (Leviticus 23:2,4,37,44; Ezra 3:5; Ezekiel 44:24; Hosea 9:5).
+In the Old Testament, they are sometimes referred to as the feasts of Yahweh, not the Jews' feasts (Leviticus 23:2,4,37,44; Ezra 3:5; Ezekiel 44:24; Hosea 9:5).

 In contrast, the same cannot be said for the Islamic feasts or holidays, which have no Biblical foundation at all.
 If one wants to fast during Ramadan, there's probably no harm in that — fasting is a traditional Biblical discipline.
 Some Christians even fast during Ramadan to devote themselves to praying for the salvation of Muslims.
 But if fasting during Ramadam causes a former-Muslim follower of Isa to be seen by others as a follower of the Muslim religion, then perhaps it's not such a good idea after all.